+The three cities of Dammam, Dhahran and Al Khobar are linked together today.
+Altogether they shape the metropolitan area of Dammam.
+The triplets are connected by a highway with Saudi’s capital Riad.
 It’s the economic, cultural and administrative centre of the Eastern Province.
 Even more, the Eastern Province is also the centre of the oil and gas industry in Saudi Arabia.
-Previously Dammam, Dhahran, Al Khobar had been small fishing villages.
+Previously Dammam, Dhahran and Al Khobar had been small fishing villages.
 But today the metropolitan area grows into a major economic centre.

 The Half Moon Bay is a long beach in the south of Al Khobar.
 Used not only by locals as a recreation area.
 Kilometres of beach, hotels and compounds are here.

+Not far from Half Moon Bay, a population of flamingos has their home.
+It’s nice to watch such beautiful pink coloured and tall birds.
+The flamingos always picking in the water and looking for some food.
 Al Khobar has a Corniche.
-It is a long road along the shore.
-The Corniche lined up with many restaurants, coffee shops and playgrounds along the Persian Gulf.
+It’s a long road along the shore.
+The Corniche is lined up with many restaurants, coffee shops and playgrounds along the Persian Gulf.
 It’s a famous place especially in the evening and on weekends.